UModeler/UModeler.github.io/_sources/overview.txt

     UModeler Inspector - ``Search EditBox`` and ``Tools``

  Search EditBox
-  Search for a specific tool.
+  Searches for a specific tool.
 This edit box can be activated by pressing ``ENTER`` in the scene view or inspector.

  .. figure:: /images/UModeler_SearchEditBox.gif
     :scale: 95 %